tallamjr/__blog/content/posts/2020-05-20-Scala-Python-JVM.md

 # References

-This post was inspired by Alexis Seigneurin's much more detailed post [Spark - Calling Scala code from PySpark](https://aseigneurin.github.io/2016/09/01/spark-calling-scala-code-from-pyspark.html) which I recommend reading as well.
+This post was inspired by Alexis Seigneurin's much more detailed post [Spark - Calling Scala code from PySpark](https://aseigneurin.github.io/2016/09/01/spark-calling-scala-code-from-pyspark.html) which I highly recommend reading.